stacychen/SQL/5-Total_number_of_submissions_per_user.md

-## Goal: count the number of submissions from each user.
+## Goal: Count the number of submissions from each user.

+The output consists of two columns: the first column displays user ID and the second column displays the number of submissions made by that user.

 * Tables used: Users, Submissions